Free Student Account

 can choose whether to apply for a Tier 4 (Child) or Tier 4 (General) Student Visa.
 The requirements and conditions

 differ, so the best choice will depend on your own circumstances.

 If you are over 18, you must apply for a Tier 4 (General) Student Visa.

 Note that you cannot study at GCSE level or below if you are over 18.

-What are the requirements for obtaining a Tier 4 Student Visa?
+What are the requirements for Tier 4 Student Visas?

 The requirements for obtaining a Tier 4 Student Visa are:

 - You must obtain a document called a Confirmation of Acceptance for Studies (CAS) from the institution where you